-Blackbox offers two choices for the interpolation algorithm used to play pads Chromatically.
+Blackbox offers two choices for the interpolation algorithm used to play sample pads Chromatically.
 The first algorithm is called Normal mode.
 In this mode, blackbox may introduce some aliasing with some WAV files when pitch shifting notes to play sample, multi-sample and granular pads chromatically.
 The second algorithm is the High Quality (High Q) algorithm.
 This algorithm reduces the aliasing, but it requires more processing power, leaving less room to do other things.
 By default, your pads will use the Normal mode algorithm.
-You can configure a sample, multi-sample and granular pad to use the High Quality algorithm when needed.
+You can configure sample and multi-sample pads to use the High Quality algorithm when needed.
 Here's how to configure this option: